JoeWrightNC/RecipeSaver/README.md

 ## Installation

-To run the application locally, first clone this repository with the following command.
+1. Clone project by running the following command in your terminal/bash:

-	`git clone git@github.com:JoeWrightNC/RecipeSaver.git`
+        `git clone git@github.com:JoeWrightNC/RecipeSaver.git``

-Next, install the application dependencies.
+2. To install the various dependencies for this project run the following command inside the root directory of the cloned filed in your terminal/bash:

         `cd RecipeSaver
         npm i`

-Create a database at 127.0.0.1 and use the following files to build the recipe_db.
+3. Initialize the MySQL database utilizing the following file from the directory:

         `schema.sql
         seeds.sql`

-Finally, run the node server locally.
+4. Finally, run the server locally:

         `node server.js`

-Now, open the local application on port 8080 at the URL: `http://localhost:8080/`.
+You may access the local application on port 8080 at the URL: `http://localhost:8080/`.